July 31, 1527

 July 31, 1884

 Carl Friedrich Goerdeler was born in Schneidenmuehl, Germany.
 Goerdeler was one of the leaders in the resistance movement against Hitler.
 The culmination of the efforts was the attempted assassination of Hitler on July 20, 1944.
 It is likely that if the attempt had succeeded, Goerdeler would have become the chancellor of a new government.
 The attempt failed, however, and Goerdeler went into hiding.
 He was found and arrested on August 12, sent to prison and hanged on February 2, 1945.

 Death of the composer, Franz Liszt, in Bayreuth, Germany.
 A Hungarian by birth, Liszt spent relatively little of his life in Hungary.
 The majority of his life was spent in Austria, France, Germany and Italy.
 He was taken to Vienna to study music at age 10.
 There he studied with Karl Czerny and Antonio Salieri.
 After his Paris years he settled for several years in Weimar, Germany (1848-1861).
 In terms of composition, these were his most productive years.
 After Weimar he lived for a number of years in Rome.
 His last years were spend moving between Budapest, Rome and Weimar.
 His daughter, Cosima, was married to the conductor Hans von Bülow and later to Richard Wagner.
 Liszt died while at the Wagner festival in Bayreuth, Germany in 1886.

 July 31, 1932

-The new elections in Weimar Germany yield 37.4 percent of the vote for the National Socialist (Nazi) party.
+The new elections in Weimar, Germany, yield 37.4% of the vote for the National Socialist (Nazi) party.
 The Conference of Catholic Bishops’ conference in Fulda would repeat the ban of the German church on membership in the Nazi party.
-(The party has, by this time, a private army of 400,000.)
+(The party had, by that time, a private army of 400,000.)

 July 31, 1935